The Harvest is Plentiful

 We need partners to pray for and help us raise up workers for the harvest

-Jesus says to send our more Gospel workers: And we have many young men and women (and some less young) who we want to formally train and send out to the harvest.
+And we have many young men and women (and some less young) who we want to formally train and send out to the harvest

-The need is great: Locally and globally there is a shortage of mature and trained Gospel workers.
+Locally and globally there is a shortage of mature and trained Gospel workers.

-Trainees are a good investment: We love training them to grow in conviction, character and competence, so that they can end up anywhere God calls: Missionaries, Church Planters, Student Ministries & more.
+We love training them to grow in conviction, character and competence, so that they can end up anywhere God calls: Missionaries, Church Planters, Student Ministries & more.

 We have sought to formalise a 3-year shepherding and equipping process for raising up labourers.
 This process gives exposure and training in ministry, while also helping to further fuel our ministry locally.

-Join the The ONE% Club
+Join the 1% Club

 It costs over $50,000 to train a person each year.
 During the next five years, we want to have begun training at least 10 people for 3 years each.
 This is costly, and we need help to be able to do it.
 We have structured our scholarships so that donors can give in a tax deductible manner, which can make limited resources go further and enable you to be even more generous!